LavamasterYT/AirPods-for-Windows/README.md

 - Multiple devices support.
 - Use of JSON files to store configurations and settings
 - Add ability to have custom colors on the prompt.
+- Rewrite of the configurator to accomidate for multiple devices and JSON

+Release date TBA.

 # Support
 For support PM me on Reddit: www.reddit.com/u/LavamasterYT